Welcome to... The Anchoring

 The Anchoring

-You still wobble, but you recover faster.
-You don’t question yourself quite as much.
-And you can see that the choices you’re making are no longer accidental, they’re intentional.
+You still wobble.
+But you recover faster.
+You don't question yourself quite as much.

 This is the point where the shift becomes real, not theoretical.